Eslam1811477/Index-Elementor-Customize-Backup/readme.md

-# Elementor & Customize Backup Plugin
+# Index Elementor & Customize Backup Plugin

 ## Overview

-The **Elementor & Customize Backup** plugin is a WordPress plugin designed to create a backup of your Elementor designs and Customize settings.
+The **Index Elementor & Customize Backup** plugin is a WordPress plugin designed to create a backup of your Elementor designs and Customize settings.
 The backup is saved as a JSON file, which can later be used to restore the settings or transfer them to another site.

 ## Features